National Gallery and Tate Gallery Act 1954

-The National Gallery and Tate Gallery Act 1954 is an Act of the Parliament of the United Kingdom (2 & 3 Eliz II c.
-65).
-The Act came into force in 1955.
+The National Gallery and Tate Gallery Act 1954 (2 & 3 Eliz.
+2. c.
+65) is an act of the Parliament of the United Kingdom.
+The act came into force in 1955.
 It created a legal separation between the National Gallery and the Tate Gallery and established the Tate as an independent institution.

-The Act was repealed on 1 September 1992 by the Museums and Galleries Act 1992, which created a board of trustees to operate the Tate.
+The act was repealed on 1 September 1992 by the Museums and Galleries Act 1992, which created a board of trustees to operate the Tate.